Nablus to Jericho: The Descent to the Jordan Valley (Part III)

 The following morning we embarked on the most unique experience of the entire journey as we descended through Wadi Auja, a secluded gorge rich in flora and fauna, historical sites, and peculiar landmarks with special significance to the locals.
 The hike started at Ain Samiya, one of the West Bank’s most abundant springs which supplies the city of Ramallah.
 However, before the spring’s waters were diverted, they used to flow down the Jordan Valley carving this spectacular canyon in their wake.
 After walking through fields of thorn scrub and briefly stopping under the shade of a Ziziphus spina christi tree, commonly known as Christ’s thorn, we began walking down the limestone rocks and boulders that line the dried up streambed.
 We spotted goats climbing the wadi walls and colorful butterflies flitting among the wildflowers, the most spectacular of which were the holy hocks with their tall erect stems and hefty pink flowers.

 Walking on the edge of the Jordan Valley towards Jericho.
-A glass slide shows Russian pilgrims making their ways towards the Jordan River on the Jericho Road in the early 1900s.
+A camel caravan crossing the Jordan Valley.
+Circa 1900s.
 Phot.
-(L) Norbert Schiller, (R) N. Schiller Collection, Keystone
+(L) Norbert Schiller, (R) Underwood & Underwood, Norbert Schiller Collection.

 As we descended towards the valley we felt the climbing temperatures, but Nedal continued to entertain us with stories from his homeland keeping our minds off the heat.
 He pointed to a pond called Maqtal el Badawi, or Death of the Bedouin, and told the tale of the shepherd who drowned there.
 Mgharet Sabha, Sabha’s Cave, is one of many small openings in the sides of the gorge where a local woman chose to lead a hermit’s life.
 The most interesting site was Oum el Khafafeesh, the Cave of the Bats, where Marwan Barghouti, a dangerously charismatic Palestinian activist hid during the second Intifada, which he is believed to have led.
 However, feeling too isolated he ventured out and was immediately captured by the Israelis.
 Barghouti remains securely behind bars as his freedom would constitute a threat to Israel as well as the Palestinian leadership.
 At the bottom of the wadi, where it opens up to the Jordan Valley, is the bubbling spring of Ain Auja where we splashed and took dips in an attempt to revive ourselves after this intense trek.

-A Modern Bedouin camp near Jericho with tin shed roofs alongside a 19th century Bedouin camp in the Achor Valley north of Jericho.
+A bedouin camp near Jericho with tin-roofed sheds, alongside a 19th century photograph of a Bedouin camp in the Achor Valley north of Jericho.
 Phot.
-(L) Norbert Schiller, (R) N. Schiller Collection, Bonfils
+(L) Norbert Schiller, (R) Bonfils, Norbert Schiller Collection, Bonfils

 As the sun started setting, and the desert light turned from stark white to more demure shades of purple and blue, we arrived at the desert camp of the Abu Kharbeesh clan.
 The tribal chief’s wife Oum Nayef greeted us and, as we rested on the mats laid out under the huge tent, she updated Nedal on the latest news.
 Her husband had kidney failure and required dialysis, an expensive treatment which is draining the family.
 At the same time, Israeli authorities are threatening them with eviction for the second time.
 Since 1967, Bedouin tribes have been frequently relocated to the worst lands, away from water sources as the government appropriated their lands turning them into military zones or settlements.
 Since they have lost access to their large pasturelands, many Bedouins, including members of this tribe, have been forced to work as manual labor in the settlements.
 In spite of their troubles, the Kharabeesh have not lost their warmth and hospitality, two traditions at the core of Bedouin culture.
 The men prepared a meal known as Zafer, which consists of chicken and vegetables cooked underground in the Bedouin version of a crock pot where the food simmers slowly over low coals until the meat is as tender as butter.
 As we waited, Noujoud, 13, and her sister Shaima’, 11, invited the other woman hiker to their tent to dress her up in a traditional Palestinian embroidered dress and give her a make-over.
 I had the privilege of learning how to milk a goat, a task at which I failed miserably.